KremzeeqOrg/fruit-project-api-scraper/README.md

 - With your virtual environment activated, run: `pytest -vv ./src/tests/`

 Note: Tests are run, with imports from [helper files](./src/helper_files/).
-This contains samples for AWS Parameter Store parameters and also for fetched sample_api records from target apis.
+This contains samples for AWS Parameter Store parameters and also for fetched sample_api records from target APIs.

 ## Appendix